sharkdp/bat/README.md

 ### Syntax of a file

-You can change the default syntax highlighting of the file using the `--map-syntax` option.
+You can change the default syntax association of the file using the `--map-syntax` option.
-It uses glob pattern matching and is matched on full path and filename.
+It supports glob pattern matching and is matched on full path and filename.

-Use it like this:
+You can use it like this:

 ```bash
 bat --map-syntax='PATTERN:SYNTAX' file-name